yanfeit/PerlinNoise/README.md

 $ python cppnoise.py # Use the library as an example in the cppnoise.py code
 ```

-It generates a dynamics library `libperlinNoise.dylib` in the folder `./build/lib`.
-To illustrate the usage of the dynamics library, just move it to the python folder and execute either `cppnoise.py` or `caltime.py`.
+It generates a dynamic library `libperlinNoise.dylib` in the folder `./build/lib`.
+To illustrate the usage of the dynamic library, just move it to the python folder and execute either `cppnoise.py` or `caltime.py`.

 ## Speed Comparison